r-lib/devtools/README.md

 I also recommend that you use my fork of roxygen, rather than the official CRAN version.
 Once you've installed and loaded `devtools`, you can install this direct from my github account by running `install_github("roxygen")`.

-## Installation
+## Package development tools

-There are two ways to reload the package from disk:
+Frequent development tasks:

-* `load_all("pkg")` will load package dependencies described in `DESCRIPTION`, R code in `R/`, compiled shared objects in `src/`, data files in `data/`.
-It keeps your global workspace clean by loading all objects into a package environment, and works efficiently by only reloading files that have changed.
+* `load_all("pkg")` simulates installing and reloading your package, by loading R code in `R/`, compiled shared objects in `src/` and data files in `data/`.
+During development you usually want to access all functions so `load_all` ignores the package `NAMESPACE`.
+It works efficiently by only reloading files that have changed.
+It's not 100% correct, but it's very fast.

-  During development you usually want to access all functions (even if not exported), so `load_all` ignores the package `NAMESPACE`.

-* Alternatively, you can run `install("pkg")`.
-This will reinstall the package using `R CMD install`, detach the package and its namespace and then reload it using `library`.
+* `document("pkg")` updates documentation, file collation and `NAMESPACE`.
+It also runs some basic checks on the generated `Rd` files.

+* `test("pkg")` runs all `testthat` tests in your package.

+Building and installing:

+* `build("pkg")` builds a package file from package sources.
+This is used by `install` and `check` to ensure that your development directory is left untouched.

+* `install("pkg")` reinstalls the package, detaches the currently loaded version then reloads the new version with `library`.
 Reloading a package is not guaranteed to work: see the documentation to `reload` for caveats.

-  Non-internal functions will not be available and `install` is somewhat slower than `load_all`, so this option is more suitable as you get closer to release.

-## Check and release
+Check and release:

-* `document()` will re-roxygenise all your source files.

-* `test()` will run `testthat` tests in your package.

-* `check()` will update the documentation, then build and check the package.
+* `check("pkg")` updates the documentation, then builds and checks the package.

-* `run_examples()` will run all examples in your package.
-The second parameter specifies which file to start with.  `document()` is automatically run prior to running examples.
+* `run_examples()` runs all examples to make sure they work.
+This is useful because example checking is the last step of `R CMD check`.

-* `release()` will make sure everything is ok with your package (including asking you a number of questions to verify that everything is ok), then build and upload to CRAN.
-It will also draft an email to let the CRAN maintainer know that you've uploaded a new package.
+* `release()` makes sure everything is ok with your package (including asking you a number of questions), then builds and uploads to CRAN.
+It also drafts an email to let the CRAN maintainer know that you've uploaded a new package.

-## Other commands
+Other commands:

-* `bash()` will open a bash shell in your package directory so you can use git or other command line tools.
+* `bash()` opens a bash shell in your package directory so you can use git or other command line tools.

 ## Development mode

 Calling `dev_mode()` will switch your version of R into "development mode".
 In this mode, R will install packages to `~/R-dev`.
-This is useful to avoid clobbering existing versions of CRAN packages.
-Calling `dev_mode()` again will turn development mode off, and return you to your default library set up.
+This is useful to avoid clobbering the existing versions of CRAN packages, that you need for other analyses you're performing .
+Calling `dev_mode()` again will turn development mode off, and return you to your default library setup.

 ## Referring to a package